Series Expansion Approximations of Brownian Motion for Non-Linear Kalman Filtering of Diffusion Processes: Numerical experiments

 In the prediction step of the standard unscented filter, one discretises the process $\bfx$, and iteratively applies the unscented transform at each timestep.
 The aim is to estimate the mean and covariance of $\bfx_t$ at some time $t$, given an appropriate initial condition.
 Repeated applications of the unscented transform at each timestep induce error in this estimate.
 We will refer to error of this nature as `projection error'.

 On the other hand, the error in the SE-UKF comes from the error induced by the series expansion approximation, coupled with the error induced by a single application of the unscented transform.
+Error also accrues from numerical solution of the ODE, but in our experiment, this is negligible compared to other sources of error.
 Empirically, we observe that the accuracy of the series expansion approach improves with the number $N$ of basis functions that we use, and deteriorates with the time $T$ between observations.
 We will refer to error induced by the series expansion as `approximation error'.

 In one sense, these two approaches represent two extremes of a more general framework.
 For example, we might use the series expansion approximation to estimate the mean and variance of $\bfx_{T/2}$.
 We could then form a Gaussian approximation of its distribution, and use this as the initial condition (starting at time $T/2$) for a second application of the series expansion trick to estimate the mean and covariance of $\bfx_T$.
 In effect, we reduce the approximation error at the cost of increasing the projection error.